weiss-aviam/TickHawk/api/README.md

 3. **MinIO**: Files are stored in a MinIO server
 4. **OVH Object Storage**: Files are stored in OVH's Object Storage service (compatible with S3)

-To configure the storage provider, set the `STORAGE_TYPE` environment variable to one of: `local`, `aws`, `minio`, or `ovh`, and then set the appropriate provider-specific environment variables as listed above.
+To configure the storage provider, set the `S3_PROVIDER` environment variable to one of: `local`, `aws`, `minio`, or `ovh`, and then set the appropriate provider-specific environment variables as listed above.

-Only the configuration for the selected provider needs to be included in your `.env` file.